jsk336/docs/docs/api/antha/anthafmt.md

   published: 2014-11-14
   antha_version: 0.0.1
   package: cmd/anthafmt
+  description: Anthafmt formats Antha protocols
 ---
 # anthafmt
 --
-Gofmt formats Go programs.
+Anthafmt formats Antha programs.
 It uses tabs (width = 8) for indentation and blanks for alignment.

 Without an explicit path, it processes the standard input.
 Given a file, it